Tunezjr/Lender/README.md

 # Optional Etherscan key, to automatize the verification of the contracts at Etherscan
 ETHERSCAN_KEY=""
 ```

 ## Markets configuration

-The configurations related with the BendDAO Markets are located at `markets` directory.
-You can follow the `IBendConfiguration` interface to create new Markets configuration or extend the current BendDAO configuration.
+The configurations related with the Lender Markets are located at `markets` directory.
+You can follow the `IBendConfiguration` interface to create new Markets configuration or extend the current Lender configuration.

-Each market should have his own Market configuration file, and their own set of deployment tasks, using the BendDAO market config and tasks as a reference.
+Each market should have his own Market configuration file, and their own set of deployment tasks, using the Lender market config and tasks as a reference.

 ## Test